 The CS-130, CS-121, and CS-144 alternators closely resemble the SI series alternators.
 They have an external fan behind the pulley and, generally, a plastic casing on the side and back.
 These alternators have a 4-pin, sealed connector, shown in the photo below and circled in the image above.
-The regulator will be marked P, L, S, F. This type of alternator was used on GM TPI and LT1 fuel injected engines among other late 1980s to mid-1990's GM vehicles.
+The regulator will be marked P, L, S, F. This type of alternator was used on GM TPI and LT1 fuel injected engines among other late 1980's to mid-1990's GM vehicles.

-The two wires RED #995 ALT.
-REGULATOR POWER (BATTERY) and WHITE #914 ALTERNATOR REGULATOR EXCITER, connect to the regulator on the back of the alternator.
+The two wires RED #995 REGULATOR BATTERY POWER and WHITE #914 ALTERNATOR EXCITER, connect to the regulator on the back of the alternator.

-- Route the two wires to the connector on the alternator and cut them to length.
-Strip 1/4" of insulation from both wires. - The factory 4-pin alternator connector from a factory GM harness is needed (seen to the right).
+- Route the two wires to the connector on the alternator and cut to length.
+Strip 1/4" of insulation from both wires. - The factory 4-pin alternator connector from a factory GM harness (see photo to the right), is needed.
 It is not included with this Painless chassis harness. - The CS-130 alternator requires a resistance on the WHITE #914 wire.
 Without this resistance, the regulator on the alternator will burn up.
-A resistor, splices, and heat shrink, seen below, are provided in the "ALTERNATOR" bag kit.
 The resistor will simply need to be installed inline on the #914 wire as shown in the diagram on the next page.

 In factory applications where this alternator was used, a charge indicator light created the necessary resistance.
 For those with an instrument panel with a charge indicator light, the resistor is not needed.
 However, the #914 wire needs to be routed to one side of the charge indicator light and the other side of the light then routes out to the alternator.
-A charge indicator light was explained in more detail on page 51.
+A charge indicator light was explained in more detail on page 46.

-• Use 2 of the splices and heat shrink provided in the "ALTERNATOR" bag kit to splice the CS-130 pigtail to the #914 and #995 wires according to the diagram below.
+• Use splices and heat shrink to splice the CS-130 pigtail to the #914 and #995 wires according to the diagram below.